jake-tw/learning-solidity-and-smart-contract/README.md

         ```

 - Reference types: Array, Struct, Mapping
-    - Data location
-        - All reference type has an additional modifier, about where it is stored
-            - storage: Persistent on blockchain until contract selfdestruct
-            - memory: Exists during the function call
-            - calldata: Read-only and non-persistent, stored function args, only available for external functions

-        - Copy data from differents locations will burn lots of gas, so if possible, the external function is better than public

     - Mapping
         - key-value pair, like hash table
         - Only declare in storage, so it's a state variable